Jonathan-Chia/portfolio/README.md

 - 👋 Hi, I’m Pathway Analytics LLC.
 - 👀 I’m interested in solving your business problems, and then training you to solve them on your own!
 - 🌱 I’m currently working on a Marketing Mix Modeling SaaS prototype for a marketing startup.
-- 💞️ I’m looking for data science volunteering opportunities in the mental health industry.

 # Blog Highlights